Homemade Varenyky/Perogy – Recipe & Technique

 - The Varenyky will float to the top of the water.
 Do not cover the pot.

-- Bring back to boiling point, and boil for 2 minutes.
+- Bring back to boiling point, and boil for 2 minutes, stirring occasionally.

-- Remove with a slotted spoon onto a strainer placed over a bowl.
+- Remove with a slotted spoon into a strainer placed over a bowl.

-- Bring it over the kitchen sink, fill the bowl with cold water and place the Varenyky in it for a couple of minutes, then pour out into the strainer again to let the water drain off.
-Then pour them out onto a large plate to cool off further.
+- Fill a large bowl with cold water, and empty the Varenyky into it, to cool them down for a few minutes, then pour out into the strainer again to let the water drain off.
+Then slide them off onto a large plate to cool off further.
 If you plan to store them for later, make sure you grease them well with butter or oil, or a mixture of both, to prevent sticking during storing.

 - By this time your water is boiling again, so repeat the cooking process until all Varenyky are cooked.